-Using image within a post depends on your purpose.
+Using an image within a post depends on your purpose.
 For example, if you want to make your blog posts Pinterest-friendly you need to use the vertical image.

 Read More: How to Use Image Properly in Your Post?

 It seems that formatting a post is a lot of works.
 But, it isn’t.
 If you start practicing, it will be easy for you after a few days.

 The ultimate purpose of formatting a blog post is to make it easy, scannable, and enjoyable to read.